 Physically Based-Fire Shader

 Getting the colors right is critical when creating believable fire animations.
 You can design your color gradients manually for full artistic control.
-If you want realistic fire colors, the process of tweaking the colors directly can be time consuming and tedious, though.
+If you want realistic fire colors, the process of tweaking the colors directly can be time-consuming and tedious, though.
 So the fire shader simulates realistic high dynamic range fire colors based on the Black Body Radiation model.
-This model is controlled by only two temperature values.
+Just two temperature values control this model.
 It generates the colors real fire would have at these temperatures.
 But TurbulenceFD doesn’t stop you there.
 You may want realistic colors, but need more flexibility to tweak the enormous dynamic range that fire has.
-Maybe give the reds a boost, compress the dynamic range a little, or just use the generated colors as a starting point to edit the directly again.
+Maybe give the reds a boost, compress the dynamic range a little, or just use the generated colors as a starting point to edit them directly again.

-The heart of fluid dynamics is the creation of a sequence of velocity fields that describe the complex, characteristic motion of the fluid.
+The heart of fluid dynamics is the creation of a sequence of velocity fields.
+These describe the complex, characteristic motion of the fluid.
 You can use TurbulenceFD’s velocity caches to control the movement of particle systems.
 This allows you to complement the voxel renderer with debris or sparks or just render the particles by themselves.

-TurbulenceFD constantly tries to minimize the volume that needs to be processed in order to save memory and time.
-The velocity field is analyzed to make sure only those parts of the volume will be clipped that will not affect the flow in subsequent frames.
+TurbulenceFD saves memory and time by constantly trying to minimize the volume needing processing.
+For example, the velocity field gets analyzed to make sure only those parts of the volume get clipped, and the flow in the subsequent frames isn’t affected.
 If necessary you can control the sensitivity of the clipping for each fluid channel.

 Emitters are to fluid simulation what brushes are to painting.
-If an object is set on fire, it emits heat and a flame.
+An object on fire emits heat and a flame.
 TurbulenceFD lets you use any geometric object or particle system to emit into fluid channels.
 This gives you the ultimate freedom for shape and animation of your emitters.
 Working with emitters in TurbulenceFD is like animating the brush strokes that paint the sources of fire, smoke, etc. The fluid simulation then takes your animated emission and creates a physically plausible flow from it.

 Letting the fluid flow interact with solid objects is useful in many scenes.
 From a simple solid floor to vehicles moving through fire and smoke to animated characters on fire.
-Not only is it necessary to integrate the simulation into an environment, but it creates nice and natural turbulence in the wake of an object.
+Integrate the simulation into an environment.
+In addition, create nice and natural turbulence in the wake of an object.
 Collision objects can stir up the fluid, wave it to the side or act as an obstacle.
-TurbulenceFD also supports collision objects with all kinds of complex animation including MDD imports and object controlled by rigid body dynamics.
+TurbulenceFD also supports collision objects with all kinds of complex animation including MDD imports and objects controlled by rigid body dynamics.

-The OpenGL based preview gives you a detailed look at each of the fluid channels in real-time.
-Several shading modes are supported in the preview.
-There’s an analytic mode that provides a detailed look at the raw output of the simulation.
-And there are shaded modes that give you real-time feedback while tweaking the settings of each shader.
-In addition to the fully 3-dimensional preview modes, you can display a 2D slice of the voxel grid, oriented and positioned anywhere in the volume.
-This can be thought of as the magnifying glass of the preview modes and it’s comparable to a wireframe view of geometric objects.
+The OpenGL-based preview gives you a detailed look at each of the fluid channels in real-time.
+The preview supports several shading modes.
+The analytic mode provides a detailed look at the raw output of the simulation.
+Shaded modes give you real-time feedback while you tweak the settings of each shader.
+In addition to the fully 3-dimensional preview modes, display a 2D slice of the voxel grid, oriented and positioned anywhere in the volume.
+This can be thought of as the magnifying glass of the preview modes.
+In other words, it’s comparable to a wireframe view of geometric objects.

 Shading Curve Editor

-The heart of voxel shading are the function curves (f-curves) that re-map values like temperature and density to intensity values used for opacity and color.
-TurbulenceFD features an f-curve editor that has been specifically designed for voxel based fluid shading.
-It allows for precise and intuitive control, making it very similar to the workflow of color correction, which many artists are already familiar with.
-And since the f-curves have to be evaluated billions of times during rendering, a special type of spline curve has been designed for TurbulenceFD that is particularly efficient for voxel rendering.
+The heart of voxel shading is the function curves (f-curves) that re-map values like temperature and density to intensity values used for opacity and color.
+TurbulenceFD features an f-curve editor that has been specifically designed for voxel-based fluid shading.
+It allows for precise and intuitive control.
+This makes it very similar to the workflow of color correction, which many artists are already familiar with.
+In addition, since the f-curves have to be evaluated billions of times during rendering, a special type of spline curve has been designed for TurbulenceFD.
+In a word, it is particularly efficient for voxel rendering.

-Adding procedural noise to the fluid velocity field is a way to get curly flows that look more turbulent and more interesting.
-The controls work pretty much like a procedural noise shader that is commonly found in texturing tools.
+Add procedural noise to the fluid velocity field to get curly flows that look more turbulent and more interesting.
+The controls work like a procedural noise shader, commonly found in texturing tools.
 However, adding the turbulence uniformly across the whole volume will stir up the core of an explosion just as much as the parts further away from the violent reaction.
 This doesn’t make much sense.
-So TurbulenceFD lets you to control where exactly you add curls to your flow using one of the fluid channels and a simple mapping curve.
-This way turbulence can be added only certain regions like the core of an explosion or the hot part of a flame for example.
+So, TurbulenceFD lets you control where exactly you add curls to your flow.
+It uses one of the fluid channels and a simple mapping curve.
+Add turbulence only to certain regions, such as the core of an explosion or the hot part of a flame for example.

 Voxel Grid Compression

-To help cope with the large simulation data, TurbulenceFD features lossless data compression that has specifically been designed for fluid data.
+To help cope with the large simulation data, TurbulenceFD features lossless data compression, specifically designed for fluid data.
 It typically reduces voxel data down to about 60% in practice.

-Controlling how fire is ignited and how fast a flame propagates in TurbulenceFD is just as easy and flexible as painting fluids with emitters.
-It can be based on any fluid channel, not just temperature.
-This avoids the balancing act you have to perform if temperature also drives the buoyancy force that let’s the hot gas rise.
+Control how fire ignites and how fast a flame propagates in TurbulenceFD, as easily and flexibly as painting fluids with emitters.
+Base it on any fluid channel, not just temperature.
+This avoids the balancing act you have to perform if temperature also drives the buoyancy force that lets the hot gas rise.